nikhil-elayath/head-stocks/Readme.md

 A web app for all investors.
 Here you can view all companies based on sector and their respective industries.
 A screener search feature is available to registered users where they can see the stocks based on various parameters with a visually appealing polar chart.
 To make it more interesting ,You can also use an Virtual Trading Feature where you can buy and sell stocks based on real world changes .
 You can see news and different indices on home page .
-A comparison between companies is avaible based on sector.
+A visual comparison between companies is avaible based on sector.

 ## Technology Stack: